willkg/markus/docs/backends.rst

    :members: __init__, emit

+The records that get emitted are ``markus.main.MetricsRecord`` instances.

+.. autoclass:: markus.main.MetricsRecord

-For example, here's a backend that prints metrics to stdout:
+Here's an example backend that prints metrics to stdout:

 .. doctest::